MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-step01-creating-a-report-server-project-reporting-services.md

 ## Create a report server project

-The first step is to create a report server project by using SSRS.
+First, you create a report server project by using SSRS.
 The project you set up within Visual Studio serves as the development environment for your reporting solutions.

  > [!NOTE]
  >[!INCLUDE[ssBIDevStudioFull](../includes/ssbidevstudiofull-md.md)] is a [!INCLUDE[msCoName](../includes/msconame-md.md)] [!INCLUDE[vsprvs](../includes/vsprvs-md.md)] environment for creating business intelligence solutions.
 SSDT features the Report Designer authoring environment.
 In this environment, you can open, modify, preview, save, and deploy [!INCLUDE[ssrsnoversion_md](../includes/ssrsnoversion-md.md)] paginated report definitions.
 You can also use and modify shared data sources, shared datasets, and report parts.